 The provider had systems for appropriate and safe handling of medicines.
 Antimicrobial prescribing audits were carried out annually.
+However, antimicrobial prescribing audits were not being completed.
+The College of General Dentistry guidelines identify these should be completed regularly.

 Track record on safety, and lessons learned and improvements